nunit/nunit.analyzers/README.md

 <img src="https://user-images.githubusercontent.com/1007631/44311791-213d2780-a3ee-11e8-90b8-6d144c0e3dbd.gif" alt="classic model assertions analyzers" width="1000"/>

-## Which version works with Unity Test Framework
+## Which version works with Unity Test Framework ##

-If your Unity project is made by Unity under 2021.2, Use NUnit.Analyzers v2.x
+If your Unity project is made by Unity under 2021.2, then use NUnit.Analyzers v2.x.

-If your Unity project is made by Unity 2021.2 or later, Use NUnit.Analyzers v3.3 (does not work v3.4 or later)
+If your Unity project is made by Unity 2021.2 or later, then use NUnit.Analyzers v3.3 (v3.4 or later of the analyzers does not work with Unity).

-You should use an analyzer built with the same version as Microsoft.CodeAnalysis.CSharp embedded in the Unity Editor.
+You should use an analyzer built with the same version of Microsoft.CodeAnalysis.CSharp as the one embedded in the Unity Editor.

 ## License ##